EV charging for condos

 How much does it cost to install EV charging at condos?

-- Many factors can affect the cost of EV charging infrastructure.
-Available electrical supply, any necessary electrical upgrades, number of charging stations and models, etc. ChargePoint contractors will give you a competitive line-itemized bid, so you can see exactly what you’re getting and how much it will cost.
+- Many factors can affect the cost of EV charging infrastructure, including available electrical supply, any necessary electrical upgrades, number of charging stations and models, and more.
+ChargePoint contractors will give you a competitive, line-itemized bid, so you can see exactly what you’re getting and how much it will cost.

 - Cost shouldn’t have to be a barrier to getting EV charging at your condo.
-ChargePoint will help you make the most of available funds by identifying all the available local, state and federal incentives your property qualifies for, while our solutions help keep energy costs down as well.
+ChargePoint will help you make the most of available funds by identifying all the available local, state and federal incentives your property qualifies for.
+Our solutions will help keep energy costs down as well.
 We can even help you and your neighbors find ways to fund the installation of charging at your condo community.

 What grants and rebates are available for EV charging at condos?